-- The AHA ACT is one of Australia's leading industry advocacy associations, which represents and advocates for the interests of the licensed hospitality and accommodation hotel sector in Canberra.
+- 1. The AHA ACT is one of Australia's leading industry advocacy associations, which represents and advocates for the interests of the licensed hospitality and accommodation hotel sector in Canberra.
 AHA ACT members include licensed pubs, cafes, bars, restaurants, accommodation hotels and nightclubs in Canberra. - 2.
-At both a national and Territory level, the AHA provides leadership and advocates for the industry in a variety of ways, including providing advice to assist members in areas such as regulations, minimizing their impact on the environment, the responsible service of alcohol, responsible service of gaming, employment matters, advocacy on key industry issues and how to integrate new products and technologies into hospitality businesses.

-The AHA ACT works and consults with a wide spectrum of stakeholders and Government representatives in the ACT including Government agencies, police, political leaders from all sides of politics and other key industry groups.
+At both a national and Territory level, the AHA provides leadership and advocates for the industry in a variety of ways, including providing advice to assist members in areas such as regulations, minimising their impact on the environment, the responsible service of alcohol, responsible service of gaming, employment matters, advocacy on key industry issues and how to integrate new products and technologies into hospitality businesses.
+The AHA ACT works and consults with a wide spectrum of stakeholders and Government representatives in the ACT including Government agencies, police, political leaders from all sides of politics and other key industry groups. - 3.
+In the political arena during 2015, the AHA ACT was actively involved in advocating industry's policy positions which included providing a more competitive regulatory and operating environment by reducing red tape and regulation for licensed hospitality, enabling businesses to grow and prosper.
+We lobbied against introducing "scores on doors" in the ACT as well as boosting tourism spending to attract more tourists to the ACT.

-- 3. In the political arena during 2014, the AHA ACT was actively involved in advocating industry's policy positions which included providing a more competitive regulatory and operating environment by reducing red tape and regulation for licensed hospitality, enabling businesses to grow and prosper.
-We lobbied against introducing more public holidays in the ACT as well as boosting tourism spending to attract more tourists to the ACT. - 4.
-On alcohol and liquor licensing, AHA ACT lobbied the ACT Government for further consideration on the impacts of pre-loading and alcohol-related problem behavior across the city and entertainment precincts, which has received support from senior police officers.
+- 4. On alcohol and liquor licensing, AHA ACT lobbied the ACT Government for further consideration on the impacts of pre-loading and alcohol-related problem behaviour across the city and entertainment precincts, which has received support from senior police officers.
 AHA ACT made representations to ACT Policing as well as key political leaders. - 5.
 AHA ACT proactively contributed to the two year Review of the Liquor Act, highlighting the challenges and rising costs facing the sector calling for off-license venues to be paying higher fees to combat pre-fuelling and reward licensees for compliance with liquor fee reductions.
 AHA ACT has also highlighted its policy positions through the Liquor Advisory Board. - 6.
-During 2014, AHA ACT welcomed the opening of several new and renovated hotels including Hotel Kurrajong and Avenue Hotel Canberra.
-These hotels became AHA ACT members and the industry continued to welcome the Canberra hotel 'room boom' an excellent example of the ongoing regeneration and investment in the ACT's growing accommodation industry. - 7.
-The AHA ACT held the annual AHA ACT Hospitality Awards in July 2014, attended by more than 400 industry leaders, politicians and industry representatives.
-The ACT enjoyed a record three home-town winners at the AHA National Awards for Excellence on the Gold Coast, including Hotel Realm, which won best Meetings and Events venue for the third year in a row. - 8.
-Local hospitality businesses suffered from the election slowdown which took its heaviest toll on Canberra's accommodation sector with some hotels and licensed venues reporting a revenue fall of up to 50 per cent (with an average drop of 30 per cent), according to an AHA ACT survey.
-Occupancy levels in many hotels fell by an average of 30 per cent across the board and revenue per available room (RevPAR) also fell significantly.
+The AHA ACT held the annual AHA ACT Hospitality Awards in July 2015, attended by more than 400 industry leaders, politicians and industry representatives.
+The ACT had one home-town winner at the AHA National Awards for Excellence on the Gold Coast, Jamala Park.